 With a 529 account, your savings has the potential to grow at a faster rate than if you had invested in a comparable taxable account.
-That's because, unlike a conventional investment, your 529 plan grows tax deferred.
+That's because, unlike a conventional investment, your 529 plan grows federal and state tax deferred.

 Assumptions: $2,500 initial investment with subsequent monthly investments of $100 for a period of 18 years; annual rate of return on investment of 5% and no funds withdrawn during the time period specified; taxpayer is in the 30% federal income tax bracket for all options at the time of contributions and distribution.
 This hypothetical is for illustrative purposes only.
 It does not reflect an actual investment in any particular 529 plan or any taxes that may be payable upon non-qualified distribution.

 Tax-free qualified withdrawals

 When your child reaches college age, withdrawals for qualified higher education expenses are free from federal and state income tax.
 That way, more of your savings goes toward paying for college rather than taxes.1

 Learn more about qualified withdrawals here.